mickymags/curriculum_development_initiative/HYDRAFloods/read_me.md

 # Instructions
-.ipynb files can be run as Google Colaboratory Notebooks.
+.ipynb files are intended to be run as Google Colaboratory Notebooks.

 # Order
 1. What_Is_HYDRAFloods